 How much will it cost?

-An office visit to see Dr. LeMoel is $50 ($25 if you are on premium assistance).
-There are no extra costs for the first visit, additional diagnostic testing, specialized treatment, etc. We can bill most extended health plans directly.
+An office visit to see Dr. LeMoel is $55 ($30 if you are on premium assistance).
+A new patient first visit is $85.
+There are no extra costs for additional diagnostic testing, specialized treatment, etc. We can bill most extended health plans directly.
 However, some plans still prefer that you send them your receipt for reimbursement.
 Coverage varies and there will be a limit to how many visits are covered per year so please check with your plan or your union to be sure.
 There is no fee if you have been involved in a motor vehicle accident (ICBC), have been injured at work (WCB or WorksafeBC), are a member of the RCMP, or have been approved by the Department of Veteran Affairs (DVA).

 When should I see a chiropractor?